-Many of us know from experience that liquor and beer can get your eyelids feeling downright leaden, and anyone who's had more than a few sips of alcohol has surely experienced its sleep-promoting qualities.
-The ethanol in your intoxicant of choice acts as a sedative, and, for most people, one drink is enough to feel its effects.
+Most people assume correctly that liquor and beer can actually get your eyelids feeling downright leaden, as anyone who's had a taste of alcohol has surely experienced its sleep-promoting qualities.
+The ethanol in your intoxicant of choice acts as a sedative, and for most people one drink is enough to feel its effects.
 There's even evidence that capping your intake at one brew, cocktail, or glass of grapes — what most researchers deem a "low dose" of alcohol — can actually up your total sleep time, while decreasing the number of instances you wake during the night.

 Speaking of which, it's important to remember the "one drink" limit is really just a rule of thumb.
 Drink-ceilings vary from person to person.
 Plus, a single drink can have different effects even on the same individual — depending, for example, on what he or she's eaten that day.
-For a better idea of what your one-drink limit is, try out these handy calculators, courtesy of the National Institutes of Health.
+For a better idea of what your one-drink limit is, try out these handy calculators, courtesy of the NIH.

 But even moderate alcohol consumption can ruin a good night's sleep.
-According to Roehrs and Roth, a modest dose of alcohol (defined as inducing a blood alcohol content in the range of 0.06–0.08) within an hour of bedtime may knock you right out, but it'll exact a serious toll on your body during the second half of your normal sleep period.
-Sleep researchers call this the "rebound effect" (emphasis added):
+According to Roehrs and Roth, a modest dose of alcohol (defined as inducing a Blood Alcohol Content in the range of 0.06–0.08) within an hour of bedtime may knock you right out — but it'll exact a serious toll on your body during the second half of your normal sleep period, during what's called a "rebound effect" (emphasis added):

 The term "rebound effect" means that certain physiological variables (e.g., sleep variables, such as the amount of REM sleep) change in the opposite direction to the changes induced by alcohol and even exceed normal levels once alcohol is eliminated from the body.
 This effect results from the body's adjustment to the presence of alcohol during the first half of the sleep period in an effort to maintain a normal sleep pattern.
 Once alcohol is eliminated from the body, however, these adjustments result in sleep disruption.